oristopo/nanoTAPR/README.md

 Print -- prints the selected view (rectangular or polar) to the printer.

-Print Preview -- provides a preview of what the printed page will look like
+Print Preview -- previews printed page format

-Print Setup -- allows selecting the desired printer and setting the print parameters Set Plot Title -- allows setting / clearing a textual title for the plot that appears underneath the scope display
+Print Setup -- allows selecting the desired printer and setting the print parameters

+Set Plot Title -- allows setting / clearing a textual title for the plot that appears underneath the scope display

 Store Forward Parameters -- store the measured reflection and